OpenBMB/ToolBench/README.md

 ## Customize your own APIs
 To do inference with customized API(s), you should prepare the API documentation and code, then modify your query.
 For example, to add an API **hello_world** which returns a "hello world" string:
-- API documentation
-First generate the API documentation json file(`hello_world.json`), which should follow this format:
+- API documentation: First generate the API documentation `hello_world.json`, which should follow this format:
 ```
 {
     "tool_description": "Return hello world.",